 1-) Fighters.
-One of your first researches should be Fighters and you want to start building them very early on.
+One of your first researches should be Fighters, and you want to start building them very early on.
 You should expect between 1000 and 2000 fighters thrown against you when war breaks out in 1939.
-Less important for Japan or US.
+Less important for Japan or the US.

 2-) 1936 light tank models.
-That should also be one of your early researches and you should also start building them fairly early.
-Moderate amount of early light tanks is much better than a few modern medium ones.
+That should also be one of your early researches, and you should also start building them fairly early.
+A moderate amount of early light tanks is much better than a few modern medium ones.
 Don’t strangle your economy trying to get 1939 or 1941 models too early.

 4-) Extra research slots and extra factories (civilian > military >>>>>> dockyards) should be your first goals.
 Keep in mind that diplomatic focuses that allow you to annex other countries will often provide a lot of factories as well.

 5-) “Consumer Goods Factories – x%” basically gives you free civilian factories.
 Look up the tooltip for that after pressing “T.”

 6-) Spending 1st year building only civilian factories is not a bad idea.
 Do not neglect your Industry and Engineering research.

 7-) Changing what is produced by a production line will reset your efficiency to 10%.

 8.)
 Production lines that aren’t getting enough resources will still produce things, but slower.
 Hover over to see details.